mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 The authors, note the lack of research investigating the  potential of this approach and call for more work to be done in this area.
 ADD TO THE PROBLEMS STATEMENT.

+The model is similar to the ADDIE model from instructional system design: Analysis, Design, Development, Implementation and Evaluation.
+The discipline of teaching engineering also has a similar design stage cycle with many contesting variations [@winarno_steps_2020].
+Engineering is Elementary project adapted from the ABET (Accreditation Board for Engineering and Technology) guidelines [@syukri_impact_2018] involves the following steps; Ask, Imagine, Plan, Create, Test, Improve, Share [@hester_engineering_2007].
+It has been adopted by the area of computing is one used in a recent book on coding by Bers [@bers_coding_2021].
+HOW IS THIS USED?
+AS A PEDAGOGY?

 Thus, while the ethos and benefits of this approach are convincing RESNICK'S TAKE, what is not clear however is who this framework is for (either for designers, facilitators or participants) or how it can be activated in the process of facilitating project work.

 ### Project-based learning (PBL)